Senwes/senwes.github.io/topics/development-process.md

 Features should be shipped early in a minimal state, then improved further in future changes.
 The agile methodology is heavily focused on iterative improvement, encouraging constant improvement.

 This means merging features when they’re ready in a minimal state, and continuing to build on top of this.
 This makes development much more parallelisable (it’s a word, trust me), as multiple engineers can work on different parts of the same feature once the base of it is in place.
 This is crucial for asynchronous work, with Senwes Applications having a distributed workforce.

+### Governance feedback to be completed with roll-out for UAT and Production

+Before publishing your new project or feature, for either testing or production, please complete the [Development Governance Checklist](https://form.jotform.com/232976282852568) as thoroughly as possible, where you see any shortcomings, please implement the correction before publishing.